 Clogged arteries refer to a medical condition wherein the calcium deposits, fats, salt and fibrin accumulate within the walls of the artery.
 The clogged arteries put a person at risk of a heart attack.
 The other treatments available besides Bypass Surgery are Angioplasty and Stent.

 Angina refers to the chest pain which occurs in the area of your heart muscle due to the shortage of oxygen.
 Angina has two forms: Stable Angina and Unstable Angina.
 While Stable angina takes place in the case of bodily exertion and decreased flow of oxygen in the heart, unstable angina is the same case but is not relieved by rest.
 A heart attack, also known as a myocardial infarction, occurs due to the blockage in the heart muscle, preventing it from oxygen and blood inflow.

-Radio Frequency Ablation is a procedure wherein radio frequency energy is targeted to those areas that cause an abnormal heart beat.
+Radio Frequency Ablation is a procedure wherein radio-frequency energy is targeted to those areas that cause an abnormal heartbeat.

-Electrophysiology study is done for the diagnosis and treatment to study the arrhythmia (irregular heartbeats).
+An electrophysiology study is done for the diagnosis and treatment to study the arrhythmia (irregular heartbeats).

 It is an electronic device that helps to normalize your heartbeat and produce electric pulses to speed your heart rate.